Modupe-Ola/CreatewithMo-Portfolio/README.md

 * Skills-HTML, CSS, Javascript
 Project 1-My Portfolio Page
 ![alt text](C:\Users\TOLUWAFE\Desktop\FRONT END\Portfolio Website\Images\HeroPicture.PNG.png)

-This project is to showcase my transition into the Tech space and I was able to write my codes from the scratch.
+This project is to showcase my transition into the Tech space and I was able to write my codes from the scratch